Your Guide to

 If you are enrolled in health care coverage, you may enroll the following eligible family members in medical, dental and vision coverage for 2022 as outlined below:

 Your spouse who:

 - Is in a marriage with you that is legally recognized under the laws of the state or other jurisdiction in which the marriage takes place, consistent with U.S. federal law.

 Your child who:

-- Has not reached the end of the month during which he or she reaches age 26; or
+- Is a natural child, stepchild or adopted child who has not reached the end of the month during which they reach age 26; or

 - Is totally and continuously disabled and incapable of self-sustaining employment as further described in the ExxonMobil Medical Plan Summary Plan Description; or